kolenaIO/kolena/CONTRIBUTING.md

 ```
 poetry run mkdocs build
 ```

+Note that any OSError unable to find "cairo-2, "cairo", or "libcairo-2" can be solved with `ln -s /opt/homebrew/lib/libcairo.2.dylib .`, which makes a link of cairo to your current directory.

 Kolena sponsors the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and [mkdocstrings](https://mkdocstrings.github.io/) projects and uses "insiders" features from these projects.
 In order to